ngoubou/Data-Scientist-Path/README.md

 The CS are mainly about programming, algorithms and databases as they are (in my opinion) the most important skills for a Data Scientist.

-I added Business cause it's often an overlooked component, but yet important, of the Data Scientist skillset.
+I included Business cause it's often an overlooked component, but yet important, of the Data Scientist skillset.

 The technical skills acquired are only valuable if they have a business application.
 So having an understanding of the business landscape is very important.

+In addition, I listed the books that I read during my journey.
+They are classified the same way as the courses.